Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

 # LITA_DB-DATA-ANALYSIS
-This is where i documented my first project while learning with Incubator Hub
+This is where I documented my first project while learning with Incubator Hub